 On the inside.
 And even more painful because it feels like everything has to be kept hidden, even from yourself.

-Domestic vioelnce can also be financial, sexual, spiritual, and emotional (including verbal and psychological assaults).
-Those who report having been abused both physically as well as emotionally have stated that the emotional abuse is far more insidious, far more dangerous, far more harmful, and far more tragic than physical abuse -- as if physical violence isn't horrific enough.
+Domestic violence can be financial, sexual, physical, spiritual, or emotional (including verbal and psychological assaults).
 Any type of abuse leaves scars and bruises all over the soul, crushing -- but not destroying -- the spirit.

 Some examples of domestic abuse and signs of an abusive relationship include: